VivekCR7/TEST/SQL-Basics-to-advance/README.md

 ```

-here, **SELECT** statement is used to retrieve the particular data or column
+Here, **SELECT** statement is used to retrieve the particular data or column
 from a table. above statement also has **LIMIT** which specifies the number of
-rows to be shown, it is used when there is large dataset
+rows to be shown, it is used when there is large dataset.

-* select multiple column
+* Select multiple column

 ```sql
 > select firstname, surname from cd.members